ubiquity/xp.ubq.fi/README.md

 ## Deployment

 - Bundle your app with `bun run build`.
-- Deploy `dist/` and `src/` with your preferred static hosting or Deno Deploy.
+- Deploy the output with your preferred static hosting.
-- The `tools/server.ts` can be adapted for serverless environments.
+- The `tools/server.ts` can be adapted or replaced for serverless/static hosting.

 ---